High-Availability Introduction & Key Concepts

 The following figure displays the architecture of two Sectona nodes deployed in high availability mode.

-Monitoring service is an internal process used to monitor, alert, and handle failover situations.
-The service active and running on each node in high availability is responsible for initiating database on both the nodes, deciding on the primary, or secondary node if there is a failover, and so on.
-Monitoring service running on the fallback keeps sending heartbeat messages periodically to the port on which the primary application is running to check for the availability of the primary node.
-When it discovers that the primary application is not responding it makes itself the new master and also makes the fallback vault the new master.
-When the original primary app comes up again it takes the role of a fallback node and continues to operate in passive mode.
+Monitoring service is an internal process to monitor, alert, and handle failover situations.
+The service active and running on each node in high availability is responsible for initiating the database on both nodes, deciding on the primary or secondary node if there is a failover, and so on.
+The monitoring service running on the fallback keeps sending heartbeat messages periodically to the port on which the primary application is running to check for the availability of the primary node.
+When it discovers that the primary application is not responding, it makes itself the new master and also makes the fallback vault the new master.
+When the original primary app comes up again, it becomes a fallback node and continues to operate in passive mode.

 Load Management Service

-Load management services checks on the numbers of sessions on each node, resource utilization on each node, and dynamically decides to pass traffic to another node.
+Load management services check the number of sessions on each node and resource utilization on each node and dynamically decide to pass traffic to another node.
 Service must be in active sync on both instances to achieve this.

-When using the embedded vault option without clustering, replication between nodes can be initiated to prevent any data loss.
-In a high availability setup, all configuration files are synchronized automatically from the primary node to the secondary node at an interval of one minute.
+When using the embedded vault option without clustering, replication between nodes can be initiated to prevent data loss.
+In a high-availability setup, all configuration files are synchronized automatically from the primary node to the secondary node at an interval of one minute.
 Database synchronization happens instantly by physical replication of the database.
 The database on the secondary node is in read-replica mode.